spelmanil/docs-site-source/docs/Unity_and_GitHub.md

 1. Enter the *parent* directory of the existing Unity project in the *Local Path* field.
-In our example case, that would be “/Users/Laura/Documents”
+In our example case, that would be `/Users/Laura/Documents`
 2. Enter the name of the existing Unity project directory in the *Name* field.
-In our case, that would be “myProject”
+In our case, that would be `myProject`
 3. Check the initialize with README box if you want to create a REAME.md for your repository (not required, but a good practice).
 4. Be certain to select Unity in the *Git Ignore* field.
 If you neglect to do this, you will have to go find an appropriate .gitignore file to include.
 Also, all the superfluous files will be included with the initial import.
 Bottom line: *<span style="text-decoration:underline;">don’t forget to do this</span>*.
 5. Click on *Create Repository* to create the repository.